ROHIT3496484/Todo-Tasks/README.md

 This makes the board eventually consistent across all browsers in real time.

-**Tradeoffs & Limitations**
+### Tradeoffs & Limitations

-Currently only one board is supported.
-Multi-board workspaces would need backend extension.
+Currently, only one board is supported.
+Multi-board workspaces would need a backend extension.

 Board state lives in server memory.
 Restarting clears everything.
 Persistence could be added via a database (MongoDB, Postgres, Redis).